bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 Rectangular pressure cases, while much easier to manufacture, can't really withstand pressure as well as cylindrical cases.
 There are more failure points and the odd shape of the O-Rings increases the potential of more leak points.
 Force is being exerted on the pressure case in all directions, and with a rectangular case, there are more points where the case can fail as some areas are not as well supported (think corners vs. walls).

-The depth limiting factor for this CTD build is the conductivity probe, which the manufacturer states can only withstand a maximum of 200 PSI or ~ 140m water depth.
+After recent developments, this CTD build is depth restricted to 200m.
+Atlas-Scientific has recently tested the conductivity probe down to 343m with success.
+Blue Robotics states that their temperature and pressure sensors can reach 500m without issue.
+The limiting factor for this CTD build is the mechanical switch used to turn the device on and off.
+The manufacturer states that the switch has been tested down to 200m without issue.
+However, the complete build has only been placed down to 80m.
+The effects of exceeding this limit are unknown and caution should be exercised.

 After you have soldered everything and tested the data output, you can finish constructing the case.